-Specifies the speed for the selected process variables.
+Specifies the Cut Speed for the selected material process.

 Specifies the amount of kerf (cutter compensation) that will be applied to the current part program.

 The Cut Height setup parameter is used to select the desired cut distance from the plate.